williamberman/controlnet_model_cards/README.md

 # Controlnet

-Controlnet is an auxiliary model which augments pre-trained diffusion model with additional conditioning.
+Controlnet is an auxiliary model which augments pre-trained diffusion models with an additional conditioning.

 Controlnet comes with multiple auxiliary models, each which allows a different type of conditioning